2underscores/mcp-scratchpad-remote/README.md

 In the Azure Portal:
 1. Go to **App registrations** → Your app → **Expose an API**
 2. Add scopes: `mcp.read`, `mcp.write`
-3. Set redirect URIs for your client applications
+3. Note: No client credentials or redirect URIs needed - Claude handles OAuth directly with Azure AD

 ## Environment Variables